Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 ### Prerequisites
 * Python 2.7, or 3.5 or later is required to use this package.
-* You must have an [Azure subscription](https://azure.microsoft.com/free/) and an [Cognitive Services or Text Analytics account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account?tabs=multiservice%2Cwindows) to use this package.
+* You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [Cognitive Services or Text Analytics resource](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account?tabs=multiservice%2Cwindows) to use this package.

 ### Install the package
 Install the Azure Text Analytics client library for Python with [pip](https://pypi.org/project/pip/):